WillGardella/cbas/_drafts/primer-beer.md

 Each instance in the result will be a record containing two fields, "brewer" and "beer", containing the brewery's name and the beer's name, respectively, for each brewery/beer pair.
 Notice how the use of a SQL-style _SELECT_ clause, as opposed to the new SQL++ _SELECT VALUE_ clause, automatically results in the construction of a new record value for each result.
+(You might want to go back and try it both ways to compare).
+Note that the evaluation of this query involves hash-based parallel join processing, which you would eventually notice in performance measurements (once Analytics grows up enough to be ready for that).

-The expected result of this example SQL++ join query is shown below:
+The expected result of this example SQL++ join query is as follows:

     [ {
         "brewer": "(512) Brewing Company",